jchristey/DH110-22f/assignment1/README.md

 #### 8: Aesthetic and Minimalist Design

-The design of the site seems to be appropriate for their target audience, as the more colorful interface seems to be geared towards keeping children engaged in the content of the site. **(2)**
+The design of the site seems to be appropriate for their target audience, as the more colorful interface seems to be geared towards keeping children engaged in the content of the site.
+As outlined by this [article](https://www.rasmussen.edu/degrees/design/blog/web-design-for-kids/) from Rasmussen University, children respond well to colorful interfaces that incorporate animation and engaging characters. **(2)**

 ![screen shot of site home page: child friendly](../turtle.png)